-&lt;sup>3RoSCAs with random allocation were found to be superior when individuals have identical tastes.
+4RoSCAs with random allocation were found to be superior when individuals have identical tastes.
 In Besley et al. (1994), the authors compared bidding RoSCAs and random ones to formal credit markets.
 They found that the allocations achieved by credit markets were more efficient than those reached by bidding RoSCAs.
 However, random RoSCAs were found under certain conditions to yield higher level of ex ante expected utility.

-&lt;sup>4The Arabic ribā shares the root, meaning, and scriptural prohibition of the Hebrew ribīt, which coincides with interest in many but not all contract forms, cf. El-Gamal (2003).
+5The Arabic ribā shares the root, meaning, and scriptural prohibition of the Hebrew ribīt, which coincides with interest in many but not all contract forms, cf. El-Gamal (2003).
 The second Islamic financial prohibition is against gharar, or excessive and unnecessary risk taking, which would not invalidate non-commutative financial contracts.
-It would be possible to structure "Islamic" variations on the random-order RoSCA, but we decided to use the fixed-order form because of its familiarity.
+It would be possible to structure "Islamic" variations on the random-order RoSCA, but we decided to